electrikmilk/cherrilang.org/language/best-practices.md

 ## Clear unused outputs

-If an action produces an output you wil not use, consider adding the `nothing()` action after it.
+If an action produces an output you will not use, consider adding the `nothing()` action after it.
 This will clear the current output, reducing runtime memory.

-This is done automatically for statements, such as if/else, menu, etc to clear their output.
+This is done automatically for statements, such as if/else, menu, etc. to clear their output.

 ## Default or optional values